valentinajemuovic/banking-kata-java/README.md

 - View account

 We also have authentication with Keycloak - a realm with client_id and with client_credentials flow enabled.

+## Architecture

+The overall architecture is split into:
+- Application Core (`core`) layer contains the business logic.
+- Adapter (`adapter`) layer contains the infrastructural concerns.

+The Application Core(`core`) is composed of:
+- Ports (`ports`), representing an interface to the Application Core, isolating it from infrastructural concerns.
+There are both Driver (`driver`) ports, representing use cases; and Driven (`driven`) ports, representing gateways.
+- Internals (`internal`), representing the internal implementation of the Application Core, more specifically, the implementation of the Driver (`driver`) ports.
+This implementation can be anything.
+Here we illustrate the implementation with Clean Architecture (`cleanarch`) approach and the CRUD (`crud`) approach, but other approaches are possible too.
+The use case tests are independent of the implementation approach; the internal implementation is thus swappable.

+The Adapter (`adapter`) layer is composed of driver adapters and driven adapters.
+- Driver adapters: REST API Adapter (`adapter-restapi-*`)
+- Driven adapters: Persistence Adapters (`adapter-persistence-*`), Random Number Generation Adapters (`adapter-generation-*`), Time Adapters (`adapter-time-*`), Third Party Integration Adapters (`adapter-thirdparty-*`), and Messaging Adapters (`adapter-messaging-*`).

+The application can be executed via `startup`.

+## Tests

+- Core Layer: Unit Tests targeting the Driver Ports.
+- Adapter Layer: Integration Tests targeting the Driven Ports.
+In cases of integrating with third-party systems or microservices, we use Contract Testing.

 ## Prerequisites